MRC/Academy of Medical Sciences Policy Internship scheme

 The internships will be based at the AMS offices in London and the successful interns will be supported by a three-month extension to their PhD maintenance stipend.
 All eligible candidates will be assessed through a competitive application process.
 To be eligible to apply, students must have their supervisor’s support and confirm they are funded by the MRC.
 Agreement to provide a three-month extension to the candidates PhD maintenance stipend must be provided by the appropriate administration office with the signed approval of the budget holder.

-The 2018/19 policy internship scheme will open for applications on the 4 September 2017, closing at midnight on the 8 October 2017.
-Interviews will be held on 9 November 2017.
+The 2019/20 policy internship scheme will open for applications on 3 September 2018, closing at midnight on 1 October 2018.
+Interviews will be held on 7 November 2018.

 Candidates will be asked to complete an application form which should be submitted with a CV, a covering letter and an article of no more than 800 words on a topical science policy issue.
 Please visit the AMS Policy Internship page for more information on how to apply.